 “Art, at its best, aims to be a transcendent experience.
 As does sex.
 And maybe this is naive to say, given that art is now largely a business, but I’ve always found it attractive to think that artists might be more in touch with generating transcendence than the average person, and therefore must be better in bed.
 (I might have to sleep with more artists in order to prove that theory.)
 There’s just something sexy and fascinating about someone whose daily routine deals with the sublime, and who aims to create something out of this world.
 It’s like wanting to fuck God, kinda.
 Also, objectively, artists are good with their hands, so …”

 If you don’t want to work with your spouse, then there are other options: you can be with someone who has a low but consistent income, such as school teachers or civil servants.
 They are unlikely to become millionaires but they don’t starve either.
 Their stable income can be your safety net while you are trying to make it as an artist.

 Create the opportunity

 To recap, you should consider someone who complements your skills and helps you with your career.
-Alternatively, someone who has a stable income to compliment your unstable income.
-You may say, I don’t meet people from another industry in my day to day life.
+Alternatively, someone who has a stable income to complement your unstable income.
+You may say, I don’t meet people from another industry in my day-to-day life.
 I work alone in my studio.
 Actually, there are opportunities everywhere, when you are eating out or having a coffee.
 Walk into a restaurant, how many artists will there be?
 Most probably, only you!